Thibeau Stockbroekx

-Thibeau Stockbroekx (born 20 July 2000) is a field hockey player from Belgium, who plays as a forward.
+Thibeau Stockbroekx (born 20 July 2000) is a Belgian field hockey player who plays as a forward for Braxgata and the Belgium national team.

 Personal life

 Thibeau Stockbroekx is the cousin of Emmanuel Stockbroekx, who also plays in the Belgian national team.
 He also has an older brother, Gregory, who represented Belgium in junior competition.

-Career

-Club hockey
+Club career

-In the Dutch Hoofdklasse, Stockbroekx is a member of the HC Oranje-Rood first team.

-National teams

-Stockbroekx has represented Belgium at both junior and senior levels.
+Stockbroekx came through the youth ranks of Antwerp and played for their first team until 2019 when he moved to the Netherlands to play for Oranje-Rood.
+He returned to Belgium in 2025 and signed for Braxgata.

+International career

 Under–21

 In 2019 Stockbroekx made his debut for the Belgium U–21 team during an eight–nations tournament in Madrid, winning a bronze medal.
 Later that year he went on to represent the team again at the EuroHockey Junior Championship in Valencia where the team finished 5th.

-Stockbroekx was a member of the junior team at the 2021 Men's FIH Junior World Cup in Bhubaneswar.
+He was a member of the junior team at the 2021 Men's FIH Junior World Cup in Bhubaneswar.

 Red Lions

 Prior to making his junior debut, Stockbroekx earned his first senior cap in a 2019 test match against Russia.
 He went on to appear in the team once more that year.
 In 2020 he represented the team again during season two of the FIH Pro League.
 He followed this up in 2021 with his first inclusion in the Red Lions squad.